theQRL/documentation/docs/Use/Wallet/Ledger/new-wallet.md

 :::

-## Installing the QRL Application
+## Installing the QRL App

-Using the [Ledger Live](https://www.ledger.com/pages/ledger-live) application, follow these instructions:
+Using the [Ledger Live](https://www.ledger.com/pages/ledger-live) application, [follow these instructions](https://support.ledger.com/hc/en-us/articles/360019184453?support=true:

 1. Open the **Manager** in Ledger Live
 2. **Connect and Unlock** your Ledger Nano